 Members will demonstrate their art techniques at the Guild tent on West Main Street.

-5-9 p.m. -- Lois Holthaus, artists' trading cards; Michael Anderson, digital painting; Steve Reich, photography
+5-9 p.m. -- Lois Holthaus, Painting on the Yupo; Lendy Middendorf, glass bead making; Steve Reich, photography

-Bicycles, skateboards, roller blades and scooters are prohibited on the festival grounds
+Bicycles, skateboards, roller blades and scooters are prohibited from festival grounds.

 No pets.
-Only service animals will be allowed on the grounds.
+Only service animals will be allowed.

-Alcoholic beverages purchased at Art on the Square remain on the grounds.
+Alcoholic beverages will be sold; beverages purchased at the fair must remain on the grounds of the fair.